eBioKit/docker-webapollo/README.md

 - `docker run -it -p 8888:8080 ebiokit/docker-webapollo`
 - Apollo will be available at [http://localhost:8888/](http://localhost:8888/)

+### Versions

+The following versions are available for WebApollo docker:
+- latest: the default branch for WebApollo docker.
+This version does not include the Apollo tools for preparing your data.
+- tools: this version includes the Apollo tools for preparing your data.

 ### Logging In

 The default credentials in this image are below.
 Credentials can be changed in the docker-compose file: